 Unfortunately for injured workers, these recommendations are not binding and employers may continue to deny claims.
 Should benefits be refused after an Informal Conference, employees may need to have their claims heard before a Department of Labor Administrative Law Judge.

-How quickly will my case be heard before a judge?
+How quickly will my case be heard?

 Once a formal claim is filed with the Department of Labor, the discovery process begins.
 During this phase, each side requests and sends information about the case to each other.
 Each side may depose witnesses in the case, meaning your attorney can ask the employer’s witnesses questions to get additional information before the case.